cyclic-software/docs/docs/how-to/custom-domains/godaddy.md

 At this point, the SSL certificate is still pending, navigating to your subdomain `https://api.example.com`, will produce a browser error `NET::ERR_CERT_COMMON_NAME_INVALID`.

-Return to Cyclic dashboard.
+Return to the Cyclic dashboard.
 It will take a few minutes (up to 15 but usually less) for a certificate to be issued once the validation record has been entered.

 After refreshing, you should see a message that says:
 ```